Yanwu-Liu/SNS-2021-SN15105271/README.md

 - Download repository.
 Do not change the storage place of datasets.
 - Run python3 main.py

-Section 1 requires around 3 hours of runtime and Section 2 requires 1.64.
+Section 1 requires around 3 hours of runtime and Section 2 requires 1.64 hours.
 So a total of 5 hours is required to print all results.

 The user may also change the parameter range in grid search under each section function file.